-Submitted by Carolyn Erickson over 3 years ago.
+Submitted by Carolyn Erickson about 4 years ago.

 Last week I was sitting in the lobby of a medical building when I heard an elderly woman talking on the phone about her husband.
 His name was Ed and he dropped her off for her doctors appointment, and was going to park the car and wait for her.
 She was so upset because he never came back to get her and she stated, "He has never left me alone before".
 As she described her situation to the person on the phone she started to cry and I knew I needed to take action.
 She was talking to a local restaurant they were going to have lunch at after her appointment.
 She called to see if he was there.